-Adaro Energy’s strength is anchored on our robust business model: a vertically integrated coal supply chain “from pit to port to power,” with subsidiaries involved in almost all aspects of our operations.
+Adaro Energy’s strength is anchored on our robust business model: a vertically integrated coal supply chain, with subsidiaries involved in almost all aspects of our operations.

 Our vertical integration is focused on our long-established South Kalimantan Coal Co-operation Agreement (CCA) area, owned and operated by PT Adaro Indonesia, which is housed under the Mining Assets unit.
-Adaro Indonesia’s mining in South Kalimantan have historically accounted for the bulk of our revenue (90% in 2015).
+Adaro Indonesia’s mining in South Kalimantan have historically accounted for the bulk of our revenue.

 At the CCA site, Adaro Indonesia and several subsidiaries under Mining Services alongside third-party contractors handle work from mining and overburden removal activities to building and operating a conveyor system, haul road and barge-loading river port.